Mauznemo/SmartifyOS/CONTRIBUTING.md

 - Follow the project's coding style and conventions.
 - Make sure to pull the latest changes from the main branch before submitting your pull request.
+- Don't make multiply different changes in one pull request